Skip to Content

 Platform Features

-Hyperclay provides essential tools for creating and managing HTML apps without the complexity of traditional web development infrastructure.
+Hyperclay provides essential tools for creating and managing malleable HTML files without the complexity of traditional web development infrastructure.

 Code Editor

-The code editor is available at the /edit route of each HTML app (e.g., yourapp.hyperclay.com/edit).
+The code editor is available at the /edit route of each malleable HTML file (e.g., yourapp.hyperclay.com/edit).

 Features: